MarjoleinSpijkerman/Voice-Technology-2022-Master-Thesis-Marjolein-Spijkerman/README.md

 2. The actual code needed for time-stretching.
 This part uses the code from [https://librosa.org/doc/main/generated/librosa.phase_vocoder.html](https://librosa.org/doc/main/generated/librosa.phase_vocoder.html).
 This was done in line 37-40.
 3. As the preprocessing seems to shuffle the order of the wav files, I stored the order in which the wav files occured in a txt file.
 This txt file will then later be used to see whether the ASR made the correct predictions.
 This is done in line 96-100.

-### Make predictions function
+### Using the ASR for predictions and calculating the WER and CER.
 To test the performance on the ASR model, an additional python function was used called "make_predictions.py".
-In order to be able to run this function, some of the paths in the code may need to be changed to match the correct folders when running this code somewhere else.
+In order to be able to run this function, some of the paths in the code may need to be changed to match the correct folders when running this code somewhere else. <br/>

+Given a folder that contains separate folders each containing the audio files of one of the experimental settings, this code creates txt files containing the textual predictions for each audio file.
+Each experimental setting gets two txt files containing predictions, one for the original speech and one for the converted speech.
+Each audio files prediction gets its own line in these txt files. </br>

+The folder structure looks like:
+- Speaker M0X</br>
+  - experiment 1</br>
+    - all the audio files</br>
+  - experiment 2</br>
+    - all the audio files</br>
+  - predictions</br>
+    - all the txt files containing the predictions</br>

+After creating all the text files containing the predictions, I calculated the Word Error Rate and Character Error Rate in a Jupyter Notebook on my own laptop.

 ### Jobscript files
-Will continue after dinner